broesie/Home-Assistant/Tutorials/Tasker/AutoVoice_Integration.md

 - **dim (?< device >.+) to (?< percentage >.+)%** (Without any spaces between the < and > !)
 - **activate (?< scene >.+) mode** (Without any spaces between the < and > !)
 - ....

-You only need to change data and attributes...

 The beauty of this, is that I can use Google now, so I can use Google AI to recognize my speech, and when I say a command by saying OK Google, it will also send it to my tasker autovoice...